 “They took a branch from a tree and started hitting us with it.
 I didn’t understand what was happening because there was too much noise and we were confused.
 The little boys screamed.
 I got 3 hits over my head” continued the respondent.
 “They aimed at one spot, they kept hitting me over my head and they hit me on my shoulders”.

-The officers took the groups phones, supplies and all of their money.
-They took the €150, phone, powerbank and three other phones from the respondent that he was hiding in this underwear.
+The officers took the group’s phones, supplies, and all of their money.
+They took the €150, phone, powerbank, and three other phones from the respondent that he was hiding in his underwear.
 “They opened our bags to search them and they took the water bottle.
 They drank half of it and then hit us with the bottle, like we are garbage”.

 They were walked down an unpaved road by the officers who regularly ordered their dogs to attack them, to find three cars.
 The respondent identified them as a Nissan Jeep and two other pickup trucks, which were all green.
 “A bald headed officer” came from the Nissan Jeep to investigate the respondent, because they thought he was a smuggler because he had a phone with directions on maps.
 But the respondent told them that he was not.

 The respondent was able to identify details of the number plate of the cars, as well as the actual number plate of the car that he was forced into:

 “I focused on the number plates and tried to remember.
 All the car’s plates numbers start with BG and the logo of the EU next to it.
 I remembered the number plates of the car I got into because they put us behind the cars for a while.
 I remember it was “AC8337MK””.

 One of the officers in the car was wearing civilian clothes and there were two other officers.
 One was holding a dog.
 The group was split into two groups of 8 and loaded into the two pick-up trucks.
 It was very crowded, and not enough room for 8 people in each car.
 One of the officers wearing black clothes got into the Nissan Jeep.
 There were two officers in each car.